railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 * the Open ERP application server, which contains all of the enterprise logic and ensures that Open ERP runs optimally,

-* the web server, a separate application called eTiny, which enables you to connect to Open ERP from standard web browsers and is not needed when you connect using a GTK client.
+* the web server, a separate application called the Open Object client-web, which enables you to connect to Open ERP from standard web browsers and is not needed when you connect using a GTK client.

 .. figure:: images/terp_arch_1.png
    :align: center
    :scale: 95

-.. tip::   **Terminology**  *eTiny – server or client?*
+.. note::   Terminology: client-web – server or client?

-    The eTiny component can be thought of as a server or a client depending on your viewpoint.
+    The client-web component can be thought of as a server or a client depending on your viewpoint.

     It acts as a web server to an end user connecting from a web browser, but it also acts as a client to the Open ERP application server just as a GTK application client does.

-    So in this book its context will determine whether eTiny is referred to as a server or a client.
+    So in this book its context will determine whether the client-web component is referred to as a server or a client.

 .. index::
    single: eTiny
 ..

-.. tip::   **Attention**  *eTiny*
+.. note::   eTiny

-    At present, the web component is known as “eTiny”.
-Although it's possible that this application's name will change in the coming months to match the renaming of Tiny ERP to Open ERP, its characteristics will stay the same.
+    The web application used to be known as "eTiny".
+    Its name changed to "client-web" as Tiny ERP was renamed to Open ERP, but its characteristics have generally stayed the same.

 .. index::
    single: PostgreSQL
 ..

-.. tip::   **Program**  *PostgreSQL*
+.. note::   PostgreSQL

 	PostgreSQL is a relational and object database management system.